maijaelinalaine/course_project-Databases-and-Web-Programming-/README.md

   - sign up for events and cancel sign ups
   - see information of all future events and list of signed up members
   - search events
-- Website has a profile page, with future and past events that user has organized, potential payment information of events
+- Website has a profile page, with future and past events that user has organized and signed up for
 - Events as primary data items and sign ups as secondary data items

 Steps to run the app